hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/07_rnaseq_workflow.md

 Scroll through the SAM file and see how the fields correspond to what we expected.

 ### Counting reads

 Once we have our reads aligned to the genome, the next step is to count how many reads have been mapped to each gene.
-The input files required for counting include the BAM file and an associated gene annotation file in GTF format.
-Today, we will be using the [featureCounts](http://bioinf.wehi.edu.au/featureCounts/) tool to get the *gene* counts.
+The input files required for counting include the BAM file and an associated gene annotation file in GTF format. [htseq-count](http://htseq.readthedocs.io/en/release_0.9.1/count.html) and [featureCounts](http://bioinf.wehi.edu.au/featureCounts/) are 2 commonly used counting tools.
+Today, we will be using featureCounts to get the *gene* counts.
 We picked this tool because it is accurate, fast and is relatively easy to use.

 `featureCounts` works by **taking the alignment coordinates for each read and cross-referencing that to the coordinates for *features* described in the GTF**.
-Most commonly a feature is considered to be a gene, which is the union of all exons (which is also a feature type) that make up that gene. *Please note that this tool is best used for counting reads associated with **genes**, and not for splice isoforms or transcripts.*
+Most commonly a feature is considered to be a gene, which is the union of all exons (which is also a feature type) that make up that gene. *Please note that this tool is best used for counting reads associated with **genes**, and not for splice isoforms or transcripts, we will be covering that later today.*

 `featureCounts` only includes and counts those reads that map to a single location (uniquely mapping) and follows the scheme in the figure below for assigning reads to a gene/exon.